Ms Alexandra Loske

 In 2012 Alexandra curated an exhibition about the life and work of the composer Frederick Delius, which was installed for the 2012 Proms season at the Royal Albert Hall in London.

-Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art and Exhibition Studies.
+Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art, Objects of Art, Art and the City and Exhibition Studies.

 Alexandra was the Resources Coordinator and Language Learning Advisor of the Language Learning Centre from 2001 until 2011.